lsalmon/Chrome_tab_sorter_extension/README.md

-Chrome tab sorter extension
+# Chrome tab sorter extension
-Sort chrome tabs by alphabetical order based on their title when the user press the button
+When the user press the button, sort chrome tabs by alphabetical order based first on their domain, and then on their title if the domains are identical